cirruslabs/cirrus-ci-docs/docs/support.md

 # General Support

 The best way to ask general questions about particular use cases is to email our support team at [support+ci@cirruslabs.org](mailto:support+ci@cirruslabs.org).
-Our support team is trying our best to response ASAP but there is no guarantee on a response time unless your organization enrolls in [Priority Support](#priority-support).
+Our support team is trying our best to respond ASAP, but there is no guarantee on a response time unless your organization enrolls in [Priority Support](#priority-support).

 If you have a feature request or noticed lack of some documentation please feel free to [create a GitHub issue](https://github.com/cirruslabs/cirrus-ci-docs/issues/new/choose).
-Our support team will answer it by replying to the issue or by updating documentation.
+Our support team will answer it by replying to the issue or by updating the documentation.

 # Priority Support